TO MAKE A REFERRAL TO OUR SERVICES, call 020 7034 0303

 Make sure you have the client’s consent before contacting us.

 We will ask you for the client’s name, address, contact details, date of birth, if she has children and any other special needs.
 Any other information we will collect at the initial assessment.

 We are an independent, confidential and client-led service for women experiencing Domestic Violence.
 This is important for our clients as often they want to be able to talk about what is happening without fear that this information will be shared with others.

 counselling (18 one-to-one sessions)

 We do not share any information with anyone or any agency without the client’s consent.
-For the counselling service we follow the BACP Ethcial guidelines.
+For the counselling service we follow the BACP Ethcial Framework for the Counselling Professions (2016).
 We appreciate that as professionals you may be working to a slightly different approach, our focus is the woman.
 We have our own policies and procedures that we follow, such as child protection issues.

 Since its inception, Woman’s Trust has developed expertise in delivering services which meet the real needs of women and children affected by domestic violence.
 This has been done through the Woman’s Trust unique approach, combining Person-Centred therapeutic support with client-led services development.
 Woman’s Trust adopted this approach as being the most likely to enable positive outcomes and the empowerment of women who are affected by domestic violence.